tayloraswift/swift-png/doc/3.0.0/tutorials.md

     }
 ```

 We picked `.indexed4` as the format target because it uses 4 bits per pixel to index palette entries, so it supports palettes up to 16 entries long.
 (Ours has 13 entries.)
 We could have used `.indexed8`, which supports up to 256 palette entries, but that would be a waste of space.
-Also available are `.indexed2` and `.indexed1`, but if we try to use them with this palette, we will get a `PNG.ConversionError.paletteOverflow` error.
-If any of the supplied indices are out of the range of `palette.indices`, we will also get a `PNG.ConversionError.indexOutOfRange` error, even if the index is within the allowed range for that format target.
+Also available are `.indexed2` and `.indexed1`, but if we try to use them with this palette, we will get a `ConversionError.paletteOverflow` error.
+If any of the supplied indices are out of the range of `palette.indices`, we will also get a `ConversionError.indexOutOfRange` error, even if the index is within the allowed range for that format target.

 Note that `.v1`, `.v2`, …, `.rgba16` are all still valid format targets for `encode(indices:palette:size:as:chromaKey:path:level:)`.
 In such a case, the library will simply flatten the indexed representation and treat the image like any other `RGBA<T>` input.